Jey88/Jey88/README.md

-- 👋 Hi, I’m @Jey88 😼
+- 👋 Hi, I’m @Jey88 (you can call me Mari)
-- ☠️ I’m interested in anthropology
+- ☠️ I’m interested in anthropology and literature
-- 🌱 I’m currently learning about life?
+- 🌱 I’m a 2D artist who's interested in learning 3D moddeling.
 - 💞️ I’m looking to collaborate on creative projects  👀
 - 📫 How to reach me: shoot me a DM here!